\"Writing.Com

 Detective Baptist continues to process the scene.
 After an hour of hard work, his radio squawks to life.

-"Detective Baptist, come in"
+"Detective Baptist, come in."

-"Yes, go ahead."
-He replies.
+"Yes, go ahead," he replies.

 "Detective, I searched the plane.
 There was no one on the plane that I could find with any connection to the victims.
-I checked all the males on the plane for any signs of injury, all of them checked clear."
+I checked all the males on the plane for any signs of injury, and all of them checked clear."

 "Roger, I will radio you if anything comes up."

-Detective Baptist closely examines the bed, something once covered up by the female body comes into clear view.
+Detective Baptist closely examines the bed.
+Something once covered up by the female body comes into clear view.
 On the sheet is a handprint made in blood.
 The detail is quite amazing.
 Even from six inches away, he can make out the ridges and valleys of the handprint.
-Certain it was left intentionally.
-Detective Baptist leans closer to the bed for further examination.
+Certain it was left intentionally, Detective Baptist leans closer to the bed for further examination.

 Detective Baptist removes a large white handkerchief from his jacket.
 He calmly places it over the handprint.
-Softly he presses down, the blood is still quite tacky, and the handprint is easily transferred onto the handkerchief.
+Softly, he presses down; the blood is still quite tacky, and the handprint is easily transferred onto the handkerchief.

 After he is done, he walks over to a nearby window.
 He opens the drawn curtains wide.
 He holds the handkerchief up to the light.
 The clarity of the handprint astounds him.
 He stands there for several minutes studying each detail.